a-tokyo/apple-signin-auth/README.md

     token_type: 'Bearer', // It will always be Bearer.
     expires_in: 300, // The amount of time, in seconds, before the access token expires.
     refresh_token: 'REFRESH_TOKEN', // used to regenerate new access tokens.
 Store this token securely on your server.
-    id_token: 'ID_TOKEN' // A JSON Web Token that contains the user’s identity information.
+    id_token: 'ID_TOKEN' // A JSON Web Token that contains the user's identity information.
 }
 ```